-Activity purpose: This activity is providing the WTF with access to research and consulting resources to support us in carrying out all of our objectives more effectively.
+Activity purpose: This activity is providing the WTF with access to research and consulting resources to support us in carrying out all of our goals more effectively.

 DETAILS: We are very proud to have partnered with Nottingham Trent University Graduate Internship Scheme to undertake research and consulting work to support the aims of the Will Garvey Trust Foundation.

 We will also make use of the offers of assistance from Nottingham University undergraduate students who, independently of formal university programmes, make their time and efforts available to us to support our objectives.

 UPDATE: Our initial piece of research/consultancy has been accepted by the NTU Graduate Scheme.